The Choke Artist: College

 Dave’s insecurities were not ameliorated in college when he found his roommate, Jake to be the most popular and charismatic guy in school.
 Not only were instructors and staff enamored with ‘Happy Jake’, but Jake built up a cult of adoring freshman girls within weeks of arriving at Skidmore College.
 Dave was consumed with jealousy and suspicion, convinced that anybody who smiled all the time was evil and that his roommate must be a fraud.
 During his sophomore year Dave roomed with Paul, who was inconsiderate to Dave sensibilities, by acquiring a steady girlfriend, who slept over virtually every night.
 Dave was infuriated to learn that the two lovebirds had been having sex after Dave had fallen asleep.

 Finally, Dave found a girlfriend, Angie, who was extremely cute, but had relatively huge arms.
 Despite Dave’s fixation with the gym, his arms were relatively puny.
 Dave became jealous, then came to resent, then hate, Angie for her massive arms and the couple broke up.

 Despite Dave’s obsession with PWG’s, shortly after the Angie period ended, he developed a relationship with an Oriental girl from the Asian Cultural Association.
 When the relationship turned sexual, his phobia about the size of his Asian penis and his contempt for Asian females inhibited Dave from getting an erection.
 He pretended to be drunk and dizzy and when she left disappointed, he hated himself and Asian girls more than ever.
 Dave’s overriding concern in his Junior and Senior year at college was simply getting an erection.
 Even an oblique reference to his Asian origins, by his love interest, such as “You have sad eyes.”, was sufficient to render his member flaccid.

 Graduate school

-Dave decided to attend graduate school in creative writing at the farthermost college he had been accepted at, to distance himself from his New England roots.
-However, as in New England, he found himself to be the token minority Asian.
-Moreover, he came to despise “the pseudohippie aesthetic that these mountain-climbing, fleece-wearing free spirits embrace despite the fact that they drive really expensive SUV’s…”
+Dave enrolled in a graduate creative writing program located far from New England to distance himself from his home region.
+Upon arrival, he observed that he remained one of the few Asian students in the program and expressed frustration with the lifestyle and consumer choices of his classmates.

 In Boulder, Dave decided not to cut his hair until he had finished the program.
 Out drinking one night and having waist long hair, a drunk asked what tribe Dave belonged to.
 Dave glared at the man and responded with solemn contempt, “Apache.”
 After defending his thesis, Dave asked his professor, “What kind of job should I pursue, so that, I would still have the energy to write?”
 The professor’s response was, “As insipid as possible.”